 In 1975 the Brazilian scholars Antônio de Oliveira and Nascimento Morais Filho recovered the long-forgotten Úrsula 1975 in a facsimile edition.
-As a "privileged free black woman within nineteenth-century colonial slave society″, Maria Firmina dos Reis ″stands out because she was very well-educated and a vigorous opponent of slavery".
-Dawn Duke considers Maria Firmina dos Reis, together with Cuban writer María Dámasa Jova Baró, "as eminent precursors to a distinguished line of subsequent women writers" in the Afro-Latin American context."
+As a "privileged free black woman within nineteenth-century colonial slave society″, Maria Firmina dos Reis ″stands out because she was very well-educated and a vigorous opponent of slavery."
+Dawn Duke considers Maria Firmina dos Reis and Cuban writer María Dámasa Jova Baró "eminent precursors to a distinguished line of subsequent women writers" in the Afro-Latin American context."

 Horácio de Almeida believed Maria Firmina dos Reis to be the first Brazilian woman writer. [...]
 Luiza Lobo has since opposed the allegation by presenting Ana Eurídice Eufrosina de Barandas of Porto Alegre as the first female Brazilian novelist."
 But the "long-term symbolic value of Maria Firmina dos Reis's only novel Úrsula (1859) rests in its distinction as a work that lays the foundations for an Afro-Brazilian female literary consciousness."

 For Rita Terezinha Schmidt, "Maria Firmina dos Reis inscribes a black voice in the construction of national subjectivities engendering what Homi Bhabha defines as a counter-narrative of the nation that 'continually evoke and erase its totalizing boundaries – both actual and conceptual – disturb those ideological maneuvers through which "imagined communities" are given essentialist identities."